Goldman Sachs Group Inc. Has $2.30 Million Stock Holdings in InfuSystem Holdings Inc. (NYSEAMERICAN:INFU)

 Separately, Northland Securities reissued a “buy” rating and set a $27.00 price target on shares of InfuSystem in a report on Wednesday, June 30th.

 InfuSystem (NYSEAMERICAN:INFU) last issued its quarterly earnings data on Thursday, May 6th.
 The medical instruments supplier reported $0.03 earnings per share for the quarter, missing analysts’ consensus estimates of $0.04 by ($0.01).
 The firm had revenue of $24.46 million for the quarter, compared to the consensus estimate of $24.50 million.
 InfuSystem had a return on equity of 52.87% and a net margin of 18.36%.
-As a group, research analysts anticipate that InfuSystem Holdings Inc. will post 0.34 earnings per share for the current year.
+On average, sell-side analysts anticipate that InfuSystem Holdings Inc. will post 0.34 earnings per share for the current fiscal year.

 About InfuSystem